ahliu1/lyrics_generator/README.md

 # lyrics_generator
-Lyrics generator using lyrics scraper and character-based N-Gram model (and soon KNN).
+Lyrics generator using lyrics scraper and character-based N-Gram model (and soon RNN).

 ## lyrics_scraping
 Scraping for lyrics using Genius API.